 However, the disadvantages are also that:

-- you will have to pay National Insurance at up to 8% on any profits made in addition to your income tax bill if you are self-employed, and any losses made in previous or subsequent years will not reduce this liability
+- You will have to pay National Insurance at self-employed rates on any profits made in addition to your income tax bill if you are self-employed, and any trading losses made in previous or subsequent years will not reduce this liability.

-- if you make more than £150,000 income (from all sources), you could end up paying up to 51% in tax and National Insurance (although if you are not spending all of these profits personally you could make a decent saving in your tax bill by using a corporate structure)
+- If you make more than £150,000 income (from all sources), you could end up with a substantial tax and National Insurance bill (although if you are not spending all of these profits personally you could make a decent saving in your tax bill by using a corporate structure).

 Looking at the investing 'alternative', the advantages are:

-However, whilst this would appear obviously more beneficial in the majority of cases, it is worth considering the disadvantages:
+However, whilst this approach can appear more beneficial in the majority of cases, there are disadvantages that need to be considered:

-- if you were to make a loss on your investment activities during the year, these losses can only be carried forward against future losses and therefore you are much less likely to be able to obtain any tax refunds in the short term
+- If you make a loss on your investment activities during the year, these losses can only be carried forward and offset against future losses which means short term tax refunds are much less likely.

-Of course, swapping between the options each year would also be very tax efficient, but unfortunately is also very likely to attract the attentions of HM Revenue & Customs if you do not have very good reason!
+Of course, swapping between the options each year would also be very tax efficient, but unfortunately is also very likely to attract the attention of HMRC if you do not have very good reason for doing so!